Jcastanyo/Face-Mask-detection/README.md

 I uploaded train, test and real time test code.
 The comments are in spanish, I am sorry.
 Nonetheless, the code is very easy if you already know something about Keras, Python and OpenCV.

+The dataset I used to train the CNN is called FaceMaskDetection Dataset from Kaggle (https://www.kaggle.com/omkargurav/face-mask-dataset).